 Super Record (& EPS)

 Super Record is a 12-speed group, available with mechanical or electronic shifting.
-The mechanical version is available only with rim brakes, whereas the EPS comes with rim or disc brakes.
+The mechanical groupsets are available only with rim brakes, whereas the EPS comes with rim or disc brakes.

 The differences between Record and Super Record are minor but noticeable.
 Super Record uses more carbon fiber, titanium, and ceramic bearing, which saves watts through lower weight and higher rolling efficiency.
 It supports cassettes up to 34T.